 Policy and governance remain the biggest hurdles to interoperability among military services and their various allies and partners according to the joint/coalition panel held this morning at LandWarNet.
 Representatives from the British Armed Forces, U.S. Marine Corps, the Defense Information Systems Agency (DISA) and the Office of the Secretary of Defense sat on a panel moderated by a U.S. Navy admiral from the joint staff to discuss the issues inherent in information sharing in coalition and disaster response missions.

 The feel and focus of LandWarNet took on a slightly different feel this afternoon as retired IBM Chief Executive Officer Louis V. Gerstner took the stage to discuss institutional transformation.
 Rather than address military-specific needs, Gerstner explained how he worked to turn around IBM by changing the entire culture of the organization.
 He told listeners to take the lessons he imparted and apply them as appropriate to military needs.
 According to Gerstner, at some point successful organizations will face a time when outside influences demand a complete institutional transformation.
 Unfortunately, many will not be able to make the necessary adjustments and will ultimately fail.

-The Army needs to fix its acquisition process and move good ideas to top leaders according to Gen. Peter W. Chiarelli, USA, vice chief of staff, U.S. Army.
-Gen. Chiarelli delivered the morning address of LandWarNet today via teleconference, stating that he wants the ideas people have to make things better.
+The Army needs to fix its acquisition process and move good ideas to top leaders, according to Gen. Peter W. Chiarelli, USA, vice chief of staff, U.S. Army.
+Gen. Chiarelli delivered the morning address of LandWarNet today via teleconference, stating that he wants the ideas people have to make Army tools better.
 He also emphasized repeatedly the need to change acquisitions to keep up with technology changes and the enemy.
 The general said that because many of the United States' current enemies have no uniform or state sponsorship, people can underestimate their strength.
 "We don't talk enough about how very, very good the enemy is," he stated.

 The U.S. Defense Department must secure the cyber domain to protect and defend its own information and U.S. citizens, Gen. Keith B. Alexander, USA, commander of U.S. Cyber Command said today during the opening address of LandWarNet 2010.
 Gen. Alexander also serves as the director of the National Security Agency.
 "Every link and system has vulnerabilities that we have to defend," he stated.
 Gen. Alexander organized his speech by comparing warfare in the past with the movie WarGames and cyberwarfare to the movie The Matrix.
 In the former movie, as in nuclear warfare, there is no good engagement option because of assured mutual destruction.